How to add Jolt JNI to an existing project

 Gradle-built Android projects

 Jolt JNI comes pre-built for Android as a pair of AARs (one for each build type).
-Each AAR includes both the JVM library and all necessary native libraries.
+Each AAR includes both a JVM library and all necessary native libraries.

 I suggest starting out with the Debug-type AAR.
 Add to the relevant "build.gradle" or "build.gradle.kts" file: